wickandbergamot/wickandbergamot/docs/src/running-validator/validator-reqs.md

 ## Software

 - We build and run on Ubuntu 20.04.
-- See [Installing Safecoin](../cli/install-safecoin-cli-tools.md) for the current Safecoin software release.
+- See [Installing Wickandbergamot](../cli/install-wickandbergamot-cli-tools.md) for the current Wickandbergamot software release.

 Prebuilt binaries are available for Linux x86_64 on CPUs supporting AVX2 \(Ubuntu 20.04 recommended\).
 MacOS or WSL users may build from source.